Weighted Blankets and Quitting Smoking: Why Sleep Gets Hard (And How to Fix It)

 Where Weighted Blankets Come In

-For quitting smoking specifically, weighted blankets address two of the most sleep-disruptive withdrawal symptoms:
+For quitting smoking specifically, the two withdrawal symptoms weighted blankets target most effectively are:

 A weighted blanket for sleep anxiety is available on Amazon in a range of weights and sizes.
-The general guideline is to choose one that is about 10 percent of your body weight, though personal preference matters.
+The general guideline is to choose one that is around 10 percent of your body weight, though personal preference matters.
 Some people prefer more weight, others less.

 Practical Tips for Using a Weighted Blanket During Your Quit

-Pair it with other sleep hygiene basics.
-A weighted blanket works best as part of a consistent sleep routine.
-Avoid caffeine after 2 PM during your quit since withdrawal already disrupts sleep and caffeine compounds it.
-Keep a consistent bedtime and wake time even if sleep feels difficult.
+Pair it with sleep hygiene basics.
+Avoid caffeine after 2 PM during your quit.
+Withdrawal already disrupts sleep, and caffeine compounds it.
+Keep a consistent bedtime and wake time even when sleep feels difficult.
 Avoid screens for at least 30 minutes before bed.

 What About NRT and Sleep?